£4.00 – £30.00

 Why not have your footage upscaled from SD to HD, when upscaling your footage it gains no additional pixelation during our process, we will also convert the footage from interlaced to progressive.
 We can also change the aspect ratio from 4.3 to 15.9 which gives you a wider picture on your widescreen televisions and monitors, there is slight cropping at the top and bottom of the picture.
 The cost for upscaling is an additional £10 per tape which is charged on top of the standard transfer price.

 We also offer an editing service which can be performed after we have captured your videotape, our video editing charges start from £30 for standard definition footage.
 The £30 charge includes the first hour of editing time after which there is a charge of £10 for each additional hour we spend editing your footage.
 If you require editing we will overlay timecode over your captured footage to help you let us know exactly what editing is required.
-We can send you a file for download or give you a DVD that can be viewed in a DVD player or drive.
-The reason we do it this way is that it will eliminate any miscommunication between us and also to keep the editing costs as low as possible.
+We can send you a file for download or give you a DVD that can be viewed on a DVD player or drive.
+The reason we do it this way is that it will eliminate any miscommunication between us and also keep the editing costs as low as possible.

 Editing can include adding titles and credits, cutting out bad footage, adding transitions between clips, fixing colour issues, fixing sound levels and removing video noise from underexposed footage.
 No two editing jobs are the same so please feel free to get in touch with us to discuss your editing requirements, also the cost is for SD editing only for HD and UHD editing please visit our dedicated editing page.